DmitriyVlad/react-editor-table/README.md

 ## Data Schema

 Input is a CSV file with two columns.
 Its first row is headers, all subsequent - data itself.
-First column contains a string value and second one a numeric one.
+First column contains a string value and second one a numeric value.

-You can use example csv file for testing.
-File located in example-data folder.

 Example input: